Key Stage 3

 In Year 9, there is a move to more fine setting by ability with most subjects having a top, middle and lower ability group in each population.
 Subjects such as Performance Studies and Computing are still taught in tutor groups.

-Religious Education and Citizenship is delivered as part of the Global Citizenship programme.
+Religious Education and British Values are delivered as part of the Global Citizenship programme.

-Sex and Relationships is delivered as part of the PSHE programme.
+Relationships & Sex Education is delivered as part of the PSHE programme.

 Some students may be withdrawn from the mainstream curriculum on a temporary basis to support their wider development and engagement with their learning.
-Part of their curriculum may be delivered through our in-house provision within Abington House
+Part of their curriculum may be delivered through our Elevate programme.

 The following table shows the organisation of the KS4 academic curriculum.